Celeriac Remoulade

 • Zest and juice one lemon – add to a large bowl.

 • Decorate with finely chopped spring onions and a few of the herbs.
-Chill before serving.
-Keeps a couple of days in the fridge.
+Chill for a good couple of hours before serving.

 Notes